milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

 United States Regional Privacy Notice

-This United States Regional Privacy Notice ("US Notice") supplements our Privacy Policy and all supplemental privacy policies on www.shopify.com (together, the "Shopify Privacy Policies").
+This United States Regional Privacy Notice ("US Notice") supplements our Privacy Policy.

-This US Notice is for individuals residing in certain US states and is designed to help you better understand how we collect, use, and disclose your personal information and, depending on how you use Shopify and where you reside, how to exercise available rights under various applicable privacy laws in the US, such as the California Consumer Privacy Act, the Colorado Privacy Act, the Connecticut Act Concerning Personal Data Privacy and Online Monitoring, the Utah Consumer Privacy Act, and the Virginia Consumer Data Protection Act (collectively, the "US Privacy Laws").
+This US Notice is for individuals residing in certain US states and is designed to help you better understand how we collect, use, and disclose your Personal Data and, depending on how you use Shopify and where you reside, how to exercise available rights under various applicable privacy laws in the US, such as the California Consumer Privacy Act, the Colorado Privacy Act, the Connecticut Act Concerning Personal Data Privacy and Online Monitoring, the Utah Consumer Privacy Act, and the Virginia Consumer Data Protection Act (collectively, the "US Privacy Laws").

 What information we collect and share about you

-To provide our apps and services to you, we must process information about you, including personal information.
+To provide our apps and services to you, we must process information about you, including Personal Data.

-We do not "sell" your personal information as that term is defined under US Privacy Laws.
+We do not "sell" your Personal Data as that term is defined under US Privacy Laws.

-Here is a summary of the categories of personal information we may have collected about you over the past 12 months and with whom we may have disclosed that information to, depending on how you use Shopify.
+Here is a summary of the categories of Personal Data we may have collected about you over the past 12 months and with whom we may have disclosed that information to, depending on how you use Shopify.

-CATEGORIES OF PERSONAL INFORMATION COLLECTED	RECIPIENTS OF PERSONAL INFORMATION
+CATEGORIES OF PERSONAL DATA COLLECTED	RECIPIENTS OF PERSONAL DATA

 Identifiers, including name, email address, mailing address, phone number;
-Personal information categories listed in the California Customer Records statute, including name, mailing and billing address, phone number, credit or debit card information;
+Personal Data categories listed in the California Customer Records statute, including name, mailing and billing address, phone number, credit or debit card information;
-Commercial information, including products you purchase, place in your shopping cart, favorite or review (if you are a customer) and information you provide us about you and your business (if you are a merchant);
+Commercial information, including products you purchase, place in your shopping cart, favorite or review (if you are a consumer) and information you provide us about you and your business (if you are a merchant);
 Photos and videos, which may include face imagery, if you choose to provide them.
 Internet or other electronic network activity information, including information regarding the device and browser you use, network connection, IP address, and how you browse through our apps and sites;
 Geolocation data, including your mailing and billing address;
-Inferences, or information derived from other personal information about you, which could include your preferences, interests, and other information used to personalize your experience;
+Inferences, or information derived from other Personal Data about you, which could include your preferences, interests, and other information used to personalize your experience;
 Other information you provide; and
-Sensitive personal information, which may include:
+Sensitive Personal Data, which may include:
 Government-issued identifiers, including social security, driver's license, state identification card, or passport number;
 Your account access credentials (such as account log-in, financial account, debit or credit card number in combination with any required security access code, password, or credentials allowing access to an account);
-Your device's precise location (if you are a Shop App user, but only when you allow Shop to access this information);
+Your device's precise location (if you are a Shop user, but only when you allow Shop to access this information);
 Information you voluntarily disclose that may reveal certain characteristics about you such as your racial or ethnic origin or sexual orientation
 The contents of email messages in the email inboxes that you connect to your Shop account, and information from email messages you transfer to the app to be included in your order history (if you use Shop).

-Companies who help us provide you with our services, including cloud storage providers, payment processors, fulfillment partners, security vendors, email providers, marketplaces and data analytics vendors;
+Companies who help us provide you with our services, including cloud storage providers, payment providers and financial institutions, fulfillment partners, security vendors, email providers, marketplaces and data analytics vendors;
 Advertisers and marketing vendors;
-Merchants whose shops you visit or make purchases from;
+Merchants whose stores you visit or make purchases from;
 Partners who provide a range of services to merchants, such as by developing apps or themes for use by merchants, serving as an affiliate that refers potential merchants to us, or helping merchants build or manage stores;
 Law enforcement or other third parties in connection with legal requests, to comply with applicable law or to prevent harm.
-Why we collect and share your Personal Information
+Why we collect and share your Personal Data

-We use and share your personal information for the purposes set out in the Shopify Privacy Policies.
-For categories of sensitive personal information that we collect, we only use or disclose such information either with your specific consent when required, or as otherwise permitted by law.
+We use and share your Personal Data for the purposes set out in the Privacy Policy.
+For categories of sensitive Personal Data that we collect, we only use or disclose such information either with your specific consent when required, or as otherwise permitted by law.

-Sources of Personal Information
+Sources of Personal Data

-To make commerce better for everyone at Shopify, we collect and use personal information provided by:
+To make commerce better for everyone at Shopify, we collect and use Personal Data provided by:

 You: We collect the information you provide when you use our platform, including when you sign up for Shopify as a merchant, visit a Shopify-powered store, fill in order information, visit one of Shopify's websites or contact Shopify support.
 We collect account and payment information you provide to us (including information about your business if you are a merchant), Shopify stores or items you save to favorites, purchases you make, reviews you post, and how you otherwise interact or communicate with stores or other users on our apps or services.
 We also collect information about how you browse through our apps and sites, including search terms you may enter.
 Your device(s): We collect information from and about the devices you use, including computers, phones, and other web-connected devices you use to access our apps or services, and we combine this information across different devices you use.
 Third parties: We receive information from partners who help us provide you with our services including the following:
 Email providers.
-If you use the Shop App and you connect your third party inboxes, such as Gmail or Outlook (according to their terms and policies and as permitted by applicable law), we receive information to identify shopping-related emails and display within Shop information about specific orders you have made, stores you have engaged with in the past, and other related information.
+If you use Shop and you connect your third party inboxes, such as Gmail or Outlook (according to their terms and policies and as permitted by applicable law), we receive information to identify shopping-related emails and display, within Shop, information about specific orders you have made, stores you have engaged with in the past, and other related information.
 Service Providers.
 We receive information from our service providers, who help us provide services to our merchants, like reviewing accounts for fraud or other concerns.
 Marketplaces.
-If you use the Shop App, we receive information about purchases you have made from other marketplaces or platforms, such as Amazon, that you choose to connect through Shop.
+If you use Shop, we receive information about purchases you have made from other marketplaces or platforms, such as Amazon, that you choose to connect through Shop.
 This information helps us to provide and improve Shop, to personalize your experience using our apps and services, and to determine if you are eligible for specific offers or payment methods.
 Subprocessors.
 We work with third party subprocessors for cloud hosting, content delivery, data analysis, internal logging, fulfillment services and email transmission, among others, to provide you with our services.
 For more information, see Shopify's subprocessors.
 Analytics and cookie providers.
 We receive information through our use of cookies, social plugins (such as the Facebook "like" button), pixels and tags for business purposes, such as providing information to help measure how users interact with our website content.
 For more information about how we use these technologies, see our Cookie Policy.
 How long we keep your information

-Because we need your personal information to provide Shopify services, we generally keep your personal information, including sensitive personal information, while you use Shopify products or services or until you tell us to delete your information.
-We may also keep personal information to comply with legal obligations or protect our or other's interests.
+Because we need your Personal Data to provide Shopify services, we generally keep your Personal Data, including sensitive Personal Data, while you use Shopify products or services or until you tell us to delete your information.
+We may also keep Personal Data to comply with legal obligations or protect our or other's interests.

 If you are a merchant operating a Shopify-powered store, and you close the store, stop paying your subscription fees, or we terminate your account, we retain store information for two years before we begin the deletion process.